 All these ingredients should be easy to find at your local Latin market, especially if you have a Bravo or Sedanos nearby, or even in the Hispanic aisle of your local grocery store.

-Beef Chuck Roast and Short Ribs.
+• Beef Chuck Roast and Short Ribs.
 If you can find a bone in chuck roast, get it.
-Chuck yields a really great amount of meat but we want the bone.
-Which is why I also add in short ribs, they have excellent flavor, great marbling, and of course, have the bones to help make the broth.
+Chuck is a cut of beef with a really great amount of meat but we want the bone if we can get it.
+Which is why I also add in short ribs, they have excellent flavor, great marbling, and of course, have the bones to help make the sauce.
 You could substitute the short ribs for oxtail, which I absolutely love for their amount of collagen.

-A whole head of garlic - Because garlic is life.
-Just use the whole cloves, they're getting blended up anyway.
+• whole head of garlic - Because garlic is life.
+Just use the whole, peeled, garlic cloves, they're getting blended up anyway!

-Coriander seeds, cumin seeds, whole cloves, black pepper and a cinnamon stick.
+Coriander seeds, cumin seedswhole clovesblack peppercorns and a cinnamon stick.
 We're toasting these in a dry pan before simmering in the sauce.
 This helps release so much of their flavor and gives them even more depth.
 Sure you can just dump them in, but the extra step is quick and easy!

 Tomatoes.
 If you've got some fresh roma tomatoes from the garden, go ahead and use them!
 But I love canned pureed fire roasted tomatoes for this.

-Beef Broth.
-This makes the consomme looser and gives more liquid for braising.
+Beef Broth or beef stock - makes the consome looser and gives more liquid for braising.

 Apple Cider Vinegar.
 Brightens it up with some tanginess.
 You could also use regular white vinegar or white wine vinegar.

-Tortillas.
-Use corn tortillas for birria tacos, when they're dipped in the fat and fried, they're just *chef's kiss*.
+• Tortillas.
+Use corn tortillas, when they're dipped in the fat and fried, they're just *chef's kiss*.
 I've got a homemade corn tortilla recipe right here!

-Limes - we're serving these tacos with plenty of lime wedges.
+• Limes - we're serving these tacos with plenty of fresh lime wedges.
 They're a must have, they add that bright, fresh acidity and delicious tart flavor.

 Step 2 | This step is optional, but I love bringing out the flavors in the spices by toasting them in a dry pan over medium heat for about 2-3 minutes.